rodrigonikolof/phase-2-project-kanto-kollection/README.md

 Commit 12 - Added Pikachu theme mode, colors in child schemes need to be updated;

 Commit 13 - Text colour now adjusts according to the theme selected rocket/pikachu;

+Commit 14 - Added scroll to top button in Collection and Home, state held in App;